 Elmhirst’s Resort is open year-round, offering cottage rentals along the shore of Rice Lake in the Kawarthas with two onsite restaurants, the casual atmosphere of The Blue Yonder, and fine dining at Hearthside Restaurant.

-This resort is not for those looking for getaways, but it’s also an ideal location for conferences, family gatherings, special events and celebrations.
+This resort is for those looking for getaways, and it’s also an ideal location for conferences, family gatherings, special events and celebrations.
 There’s some fun for everyone to be found, but during the off-season, relaxing in a quiet cottage and enjoying fine dining with local ingredients is what drew me to this destination.

 The Couch Potato Package